z336/blog/src/pages/notes/styling-focused-elements.md

 2. `outline: 3px solid;` adds a thick outline to the focus ring and suggests that it should be the current color of the link instead of default blue color.
 3. `outline-offset: 3px;` pushes the outline away from the element a bit — this works a lot better than trying to add padding.

-All together this creates a nice focus style that is big and bold but not disruptive or broken.
+All together this creates a nice focus style that is bold and useful but not disruptive to other events.